badman74/Binaries/sgminer_v5_0/doc/configuration.md

 [Top](#configuration-and-command-line-options)

-## Includes
+## Include and Includes

-`Include` is a special keyword only available in the configuration file.
+`include` and `includes` are special keywords only available in the configuration file.
 You can include json-formatted files at any level of the configuration parsing.
 The values read in the included files are applied to the current object being parsed.

+`include` is used to include one single file.
+If you want to include multiple files, use `includes`, which is an array of filenames.

+As with config files, these files can be web URLs pointing to remote files.

 ```
 /etc/pool.ip.credentials: